Changshu

 Changshu (常熟 (Chángshú, Ch'ang-shu', evergrow); Suzhounese: /d͡ʐan¹³ ʐoʔ²³/) is a county-level city under the jurisdiction of Suzhou, Jiangsu province, and is part of the Yangtze River Delta.
 It borders the prefecture-level city of Nantong to the northeast across the Yangtze River.
-Due to the mild climate and terrain there, it has enjoyed a high level of agricultural civilization since ancient times, and is named after this, for the first character of its name (常) means "always, often", while the second (熟) means "ripe".
+Due to the mild climate and terrain, it has had a high level of agriculture since ancient times, and is named after this: the first character of its name (常) means "always, often", while the second (熟) means "ripe".
 The name of the adjacent county-level city of Taicang means "great granary".

 History

 Changshu first became an independent county in 540 AD, but in 581 was made subordinate to Suzhou.
 It was promoted to seat of a full prefecture in 1295, was rebuilt and fortified in the 14th century, but in 1370 was reduced again to the level of a county.
-In the 15th and 16th centuries Changshu was several times attacked by Japanese pirates.
+In the 15th and 16th centuries Changshu was several times attacked by Japanese pirates (wokou).

 Changshu has traditionally been a market town for locally produced rice, corn, wheat, tea, and mulberry leaves, and since the 13th century has been a major cotton-producing district.
 Although administratively still a subordinate city to Suzhou, it is a provincial base of foreign trade.
 Currently a harbour is being developed on the Yangtze River near Changshu to service Suzhou and Wuxi.